 Kat Saunders Gregor

-Kat Gregor is a tax partner who advises on a wide range of partnership and international tax issues, with a focus on the asset management and life sciences industries.
+Kat Gregor is a tax partner who advises on a wide range of partnership and international tax issues, with a focus on the asset management industry.
 Kat advises private investment fund managers on structuring and launching funds, and has worked extensively on fund investment and secondary transactions.
 She also advises institutional investors on investments into private funds, international joint ventures and strategic investments across industries, including health care, natural resources, real estate and emerging technologies.
 As part of her asset management-related work, Kat advises family offices on their structure, ongoing operations and investments.

 - Representing a large hedge fund in ongoing proceedings in the U.S. Court of Federal Claims, the U.S. Tax Court and the Court of Appeals for the Federal Circuit.

 - Representing multiple asset management clients in examinations by the IRS regarding the tax treatment of management fees (including several successful resolutions at the examination and IRS appeals stages).

 - Lead counsel representing the taxpayer corporation in a full victory regarding the taxpayer’s status as a manufacturing corporation in Massachusetts before the Massachusetts Appellate Tax Board (Board of Assessors of the City of Boston v.
 Commissioner of Revenue and Veolia Energy Boston, ATB Docket No. C331142, 2019).

 - Representing multiple clients in the asset management, life sciences and medical industry in routine ERISA examinations by the DOL.

 - Represented the founder of a successful pharmaceutical company in a dispute with the IRS regarding the valuation of transfers of stock to estate planning vehicles.

 - Lead counsel for a charitable estate in a U.S. Tax Court dispute regarding the decedent’s taxable income, achieving a favorable resolution through a referral to the IRS Appeals Office.